open-sdr/openwifi/doc/img_build_instruction/kuiper.md

 ## Use openwifi prebuilt img

-Download openwifi pre-built img, such as openwifi-xyz.img.xz, and extract it to .img file.
+Download openwifi pre-built img, such as openwifi-xyz.img.xz (in [Quick start](../../README.md#quick-start)), and extract it to .img file.

 Use dd command to flash the SD card.
-(Other software seems having issue!)
+(Or other software like Startup Disk Creator in Ubuntu)
 ```
 sudo dd bs=512 count=31116288 if=openwifi-xyz.img of=/dev/your_sdcard_dev
 ```

-(To have correct count value, better to check the .img file actual situation by "fdisk -l img_filename".
+To have correct count value, better to check the .img file actual situation by "fdisk -l img_filename".

+Then start from the 2nd step of the [Quick start](../../README.md#quick-start) in README.

 ## Build SD card from scratch